 Works performed in the competition must be published.

-- A Concerto performance with an orchestra presented by NYCA at the winner’s concert as a part of “Evenings of Piano Concerti” Season IV in the season 2011-2012 in New York City
+- A Concerto Performance with NYCA Symphony Orchestra (Music Director: Eduard Zilberkant) at the winner's concert as a part of "Evenings of Piano Concerti" in the season 2013-2014 in New York City.

 - New York Concert Review

 b.
 A professional photo in an electronic form: upload your high resolution photo directly to the online application form or email to email@example.com